Backpacking Africa: Overland Travel from South Africa to Tanzania

 Backpacking Africa: General Tips for Overland Travel

-I created an African border guide series with the more ‘logistical’ travel info for overland travel simply because it wasn’t available on google when I needed it.
-I hope it helps you plan your travels!
+I created an African border guide series with the more ‘logistical’ travel info for overland travel simply because it wasn’t available on google when I needed it!

 The reality of bus travel throughout Africa is that it can be super long and uncomfortable depending on road conditions so I always recommend packing your daypack or carry-on bag accordingly with useful supplies (I use the Osprey Questa 27 as my daypack).
 You will want to bring food and water (though during most bus journeys there are opportunities to buy drinks and snacks), hand sanitizer, and sunscreen depending on your sensitivity to the sun (I wear SPF 60 by Ombrelle on my face daily).